qtproject/qt-apps-qmllive/README.md

-# QmlLive
+# QML Live

-QmlLive is a system to automatically reload a QtQuick user interface on every document save.
+QML Live is a system to automatically reload a QtQuick user interface on every document save.

 It is available for the PC but also for an embedded device, which supports Qt5.